‘General Hospital’ Spoilers: The Nurses Ball Begins, Laura & Curtis Find Trouble, & Tears Are Shed Over Oscar

 — General Hospital (@GeneralHospital) May 13, 2019

-Fans watched last week as Laura and Curtis visited one home in search of the woman who is perhaps helping Ryan, but they thought the house had been abandoned since before Ryan would have been there.
-However, someone was watching from the house and it may be that Curtis and Laura decide to go back and check the house out again.
+Fans watched last week as Laura and Curtis visited one home in search of the woman who is perhaps helping Ryan, but they thought the house had been abandoned before Ryan would have been there.
+However, someone was watching from the house, and it may be that Curtis and Laura decide to go back and check the house out again.

 Speaking of Laura, she and Curtis are on a mission to find Ryan themselves – before he can hurt anyone else.#GH is brand-new and starts RIGHT NOW on ABC! @donnellturner1 pic.twitter.com/3OFa2St9OF